mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 The Hermit of Lotus Flower Peak: according to the commentary, this Zen Master lived on the top of the mountain Lotus Flower Peak.
 He built his own hut on top of the mountain, and he constantly showed his teaching, holding up his staff and saying, “When the ancients got here” – ancients means the Buddhas and ancestors – “why didn’t they consent to stay here?”

 The staff implies, in this case, what is real life, what is the real thing of life.
 We say “truth.”
 What is the ultimate, real thing of human life?
-There is a staff, anyway. *Staff* means this (short) kind of stick, or a long stick which is used for the monks or for Zen priests when they walk.
+There is a staff, anyway. *Staff* means this (short) kind of stick, or a long stick which is used by monks or Zen priests when they walk.
 Long one or short one, whatever it is, anyway that is a staff.

 And in his whole life, he answered any kind of questions like this.
 Just like Gutei Zen Master: Gutei Zen Master always just showed one finger, without saying anything, whenever people asked him a question.
 Or another Zen Master named Roso (Luzu Baoyun) always sat in zazen whenever someone visited him to discuss some aspect of Zen Buddhism; he didn’t say anything, he immediately sat in zazen facing the wall.
 He carried that way in his whole life, without change.
 That’s fascinating.
 It’s pretty hard to do that, because human beings are pretty noisy, you know?
-If you always show one thing whatever anyone asks, [people put a certain label on you]: “He’s crazy.”
+If you always show one thing whatever anyone asks, people put a certain label on you: “He’s crazy.”
 Don’t you think so?

 You can have a good zazen; [but] if you are constantly doing zazen without any reward, you don’t believe this.
 So naturally, it is very hard for a teacher to stand up before people who really are spiritually greedy.
 People are greedy spiritually, so the teacher gives them some candy, et cetera, in order to satisfy them.
 That is a very common type of so-called religion.